manu-torres/TFGfunc/README.md

 <!-- badges: end -->

 This package contains some functions for my thesis.
-Now I removed the change to test SSH.

 This markdown file has been automatically generated using `devtools::build_readme()`, so there is a bunch of stuff I don’t need